nepo-dev/nepo.dev/posts/universal-document-language.md

 ---
 title: 'A universal document language'
 author:
 - Juan Antonio Nepormoseno Rosales
+date: 2020-08-12
+abstract:
+ On how to use Markdown and Pandoc to generate documents in multiple formats (HTML, PDF, DOC, PPT, ODT...)
 ---

 I love Markdown.
 It's a simple to use, minimalist markup language.
 It's completely text based, so it's very lightweight and it works extremely well when used with a VCS like Git.
 Here is an example:

 ```md
 ---